for Veterans and the Public

 HIV-associated neurocognitive disorders (HAND)

 HIV/AIDS and some medications for treating HIV may affect your brain.
-When HIV itself infects the brain, it sometimes can cause problems with thinking, emotions, and movement (HAND).
-Symptoms can include the following:
+When HIV itself infects the brain, it sometimes can cause problems with thinking, emotions, and movement.
+Symptoms of HIV-associated neurocognitive disorders (HAND) can include the following:

 - Difficulty paying attention